 Gold Vs. Stocks Performance

-Comparing the performance of gold and stocks over various time periods reveals distinct patterns that can influence investment strategies.
+Comparing the performance of gold and stocks over various periods reveals distinct patterns that can influence investment strategies.

-The World Gold Council notes that gold futures and exchange-traded funds (ETFs) offer alternative investment methods compared to physical gold.
+The World Gold Council notes that gold futures and exchange-traded funds (ETFs) offer alternative investment methods to physical gold.
 Geopolitical risks can also boost gold's value, making it an attractive option during turbulent times.

 While stocks generally offer higher returns, gold remains a critical portfolio component for risk diversification.